Colibacillosis refers to any localized or systemic infection caused partly or entirely by avian pathogenic

 Clinical signs of colibacillosis are usually nonspecific and vary depending on the manifestation of the infection.
 The severity varies depending on the age of the bird, duration of infection, management conditions, and concurrent diseases present.

-E. coli strains are often resistant to many commonly sold antibiotics for chickens, including cephradine, tetracyclines, chloramphenicol, amino-glycosides, beta-lactam antibiotics, and sulfonamides.
+E. coli strains are resistant to many commonly sold antibiotics for chickens, including cephradine, tetracyclines, chloramphenicol, amino-glycosides, beta-lactam antibiotics, and sulfonamides.